University of Waikato - Staff Giving

 Why are you asking staff to support the University?

-In 2009, an HR survey indicated that over half of staff would consider supporting the University, helping to realise its potential to become one of Australasia’s finest universities.
+A number of staff members have indicated that they would consider supporting the University to realise its potential.
 Many staff have spent years teaching and conducting research or driving the support services that keep the University running smoothly.
 Others are new but may still wish to make a personal gift.
 While the University receives most of its revenue from student fees, government grants, and research contracts, contributions from fundraising are recognised as another vital source of revenue.

 How much can I give?